101companies/101worker/extractor/README.md

 If you add a new extractor make sure that the needed packadges will be installed.
 The OS shall be Ubuntu

+**Testing*
+To test all the extractors simply run the test script in that location: perl test

 **Runtime Environemnts**:

 * Python (plus pip)